📣

 Restrictions

-• Currently, TiDB Cloud supports private endpoint connection to TiDB Serverless only when the endpoint service is hosted in AWS.
-If the service is hosted in Google Cloud, the private endpoint is not applicable.
+• Currently, TiDB Cloud supports AWS PrivateLink connections only when the endpoint service is hosted in AWS.
+If the service is hosted in other cloud providers, the AWS PrivateLink connection is not applicable.

-• Private endpoint connection across regions is not supported.
+• Cross-region private endpoint connections is not supported.

-To connect to your TiDB Serverless cluster via a private endpoint, follow these steps:
+To connect to your TiDB Cloud Starter or TiDB Cloud Essential instance via a private endpoint using the shared model, follow these steps:

 2. Create an AWS interface endpoint

-1. On the Clusters page, click the name of your target TiDB Serverless cluster to go to its overview page.
+1. On the My TiDB page, click the name of your target TiDB Cloud Starter or TiDB Cloud Essential instance to go to its overview page.

 2. Click Connect in the upper-right corner.
 A connection dialog is displayed.

-3. In the Endpoint Type drop-down list, select Private.
+3. In the Connection Type drop-down list, select Private Endpoint.

 4. Take a note of Service Name, Availability Zone ID, and Region ID.